gao-lab/COPE/COPE_TFBS/README.md

 # Manual for COPE-TFBS

+## Attention
+In the folder "data", the file "ENCODE.tf.bound.union.sorted.bed.gz" is required.
+The download link will be attached here later.

 ## Requrements

 COPE-TFBS is written by Perl.
 Several Perl modules and other tools are required as followed.